 Would it be going too far to suggest that the SAT & ACT may be seen as pure microcosms of the American Dream?
 I’ll let you ponder that question as you enjoy your Independence Day BBQ.
 Be sure to let me know what you think.
 Happy 4th of July!

-(Note that I wrote this back in July 2014, but still feel just as proud of American higher education!)
+(Note that I wrote this back in July 2014, but still feel just as proud of the promise and potential of American higher education.)